datagrok-ai/public/help/develop/develop.md

 ```

 Once registered, this function is now available across the whole platform, and can be used in multiple contexts.

-`README.md` is a text file that introduces your project.
-It's a common practice to include your project's summary there.

-Lastly, `package.png` is an icon displayed for your package on the Datagrok platform.

 ## Development